SHEDOOMTC/AmberTools-Analysis-Quick/README.md

 **Ike-eji-aru-oru computation**

-*Compute the fre energy surface of your system*
+*Compute the fre energy surface of your system using the MMGBSA and MMPBSA protocols*

 Usage: